 It’s okay to practice in the mornings.
 But evenings or even afternoons are fine, too.

 Don’t fuss over the time of the day (or night).
-Just make sure your practice goes on.
+Just make sure you do it.

-Simple homemade food, along with fresh fruits and vegetables, would be the best bet.
+Stick with simple homemade food along with fresh fruits and vegetables, and you’ll be fine.

 Seven Powerful Forms of Tratak